Managing Your Vacation Rental

 Written by Elizabeth Weedon

-Every year, our office receives calls from frantic vacationers who have arrived at their rental home and can’t get in.
-Or they’re not sure they are at the right house.
-Or the home doesn’t provide sheets and towels, and they weren’t aware of that.
+Every year our office receives calls from frantic vacationers who have arrived at their rental home and can’t get in or they’re not sure they are even at the right house.
+Perhaps the home doesn’t provide sheets and towels and they weren’t aware of that.

 These unfortunate situations should be avoided at all costs!
-Your guests’ frustration, starting out their vacation on a sour note, creates resentment initially and ultimately can result in a negative review.
+Your guests’ frustration, starting out their vacation on a sour note, can create resentment initially and may ultimately result in a negative review.

 When to email your guests